companion-dotnet/companion-dotnet/docs/Signaling/UsageWithBlazor.md

 - No need for *StateHasChanged()* - Signaling detects the update

 ## Key benefits of using SignalingComponentBase
 - Automatic subscription tracking – Any signal accessed inside the *Razor* template automatically triggers reactivity and re-rendering.
-Signals accessed in the @code block will not trigger reactivity
+Signals accessed in the *@code* block will not trigger reactivity
-- Efficient updates – Only re-renders when needed, reducing unnecessary ui updates
+- Efficient updates – Only re-renders when needed, reducing unnecessary UI updates

 ## Bind the lifetime of a signal to the lifetime of a SignalingComponentBase
 The **SignalingComponentBase** is inheriting from *SignalingContext*, allowing to bind the lifetime of a signal to the lifetime of the component itself.
 Details documentation can be found within [SignalingContext.md](./SignalingContext.md).